 For students, GHI provides coordination among outstanding educational offerings in global health and supports field based programs and internships across the university.
 For faculty, GHI catalyzes interdisciplinary research and advances international partnerships and leadership in global health.
-This is accomplished largely through the Global Health Leadership Institute (GHLI), which brings together faculty, policymakers, and practitioners across disciplines to advance research, policy, and practice in global health.
+This is accomplished largely through the Global Health Leadership Institute (GHLI), which brings together faculty, policymakers, and practitioners across disciplines to advance research, policy, and practice in global health at Yale and beyond.

 GHI is a key component of the University’s internationalization strategy and central to the expansion of global health at Yale is the recruitment of additional faculty, development of new courses and tracks in key departments, and continued funding for internships and research.